mugg84/RestaurantFinder/README.md

 ## Front-end

-- React with Context and Hooks
+- React with Context API and Hooks

 ## Testing